Sararenda

 Geology

 The Serranía de Sararenda is part of the Subandean zone, where sedimentary rocks of the Paleozoic and Mesozoic have been folded and uplifted by Andean tectonics into elongated ridges separated by broad valleys.
 The range is composed primarily of sandstones, shales, and mudstones originally deposited in shallow seas and river systems hundreds of millions of years ago.
 Structural deformation has tilted these layers steeply, exposing colorful strata along ridgelines and cliffs.
 Erosion by streams has carved narrow gorges and small waterfalls through softer layers.
-Hydrocarbons exist in the deeper subsurface, part of the greater Subandean oil and gas province, though active production within the refuge is prohibited.
+Hydrocarbons exist in the deeper subsurface, part of the greater Subandean oil and gas province, though active production within the refuge is restricted.
 Groundwater recharge through permeable sandstone units feeds springs that sustain wildlife and downstream communities.

 Climate And Weather